-To make your own home-made dish soap is simple and easy.
-In comparison with store-bought dish soap, it will save you a surprising amount of money.
+For general interest and/or for preparedness.
+Here’s one way how to make your own dish soap.
+It’s simple and easy.
+In comparison with most store-bought dish soap, it will also save you some money.

 It only requires two ingredients.
-Bar soap, and water.
+Bar soap (I’ll tell you which one I use in a minute), and water.
 Here’s how…

-Bar soap, which can also be used to make your own laundry detergent, is really all that you need.
+Bar soap, which can also be used to make your own laundry detergent (linked below), is really all that you need.
 The idea is to convert it into a thick liquid soap.

 When it comes to prepping, an advantage here is using one item (in this case, bar soap) for multiple purposes.
 It is surprisingly easy.

 This specific dish washing soap recipe uses Fels Naptha laundry soap, which has been around forever it seems.
 Other bar soaps may require different amounts of water to reach the desired consistency.
-I use Fels Naptha because I also use it to make my own laundry detergent, and I trust the brand.
+I use Fels Naptha because I also use it to make my own laundry detergent, and I like the brand given its historical longevity.

 2. Place the shavings in a cooking pot.